 Dear [Recipient1], [Recipient2], and [Recipient3],

-Sustaining Arctic Observing Networks (SAON) is a joint initiative of the Arctic Council and the International Arctic Science Committee (IASC), established following the 2011 Arctic Council (AC) Nuuk Declaration.
+Sustaining Arctic Observing Networks (SAON) is a joint initiative of the Arctic Council and the International Arctic Science Committee (IASC), established following the 2011 Arctic Council Nuuk Declaration.
 SAON’s vision is a connected, collaborative, and comprehensive, long-term, pan-Arctic observing system that serves societal needs.
 SAON facilitates, coordinates, and advocates for international Arctic observations and mobilizes the support needed to sustain them.
+SAON is committed to the utilisation of Indigenous knowledge and Arctic community-based observations.

-SAON‘s new strategy from 2018 identifies three goals for SAON:
+SAON’s new strategy from 2018 identifies priorities and the following main goals for SAON:

 Create a roadmap to a well-integrated Arctic Observing System;